-The Chrysler is renowned for its illustrious collection of glass with more than ten thousand glass objects spanning nearly three thousand years.
-The museum’s most celebrated collection is that of work made by Louis Comfort Tiffany.
-Other collections include a robust European painting and culture gallery, modern, contemporary and decorative arts galleries; an ancient worlds gallery and a strong photography collection.
-Perfect for a rainy afternoon, block off several hours to truly enjoy the beautiful pieces found in this cultural enclave.
-Adjacent to the museum sits the glass studio, an educational facility with a full slate of public demonstrations and performances (there’s a free glass blowing demonstration Tuesday–Sunday at noon!)
+The Chrysler is renowned for its illustrious collection of glass with more than 10,000 glass objects spanning nearly 3,000 years.
+The museum is celebrated for its Tiffany glass collection, along with a robust European painting and culture gallery, modern, contemporary and decorative arts galleries, an ancient worlds gallery and a strong photography collection.
+Perfect for a rainy morning or a humid afternoon, the Chrysler is perfect for blocking several hours to truly enjoy the beautiful pieces found in this cultural enclave.
+Bonus—the Chrysler Museum has free admission!
+Adjacent to the museum sits the Perry Glass Studio, an educational facility with a full slate of public demonstrations and performances.
+Plus, there’s free glassblowing demonstrations Tuesday–Sunday at noon!

 There are so many ways to enjoy the water in Norfolk.
-Grab your suit, a towel and magazine and head to Ocean View Beach to work on your tan!
-Cruise the Elizabeth River harbor aboard the American or Victory Rover; learn to sail at Sail Nauticus, or head to Grain—located on the 5th floor of the Hilton hotel – for a cold one and simply enjoy the water view!
+Grab your suit, a beach chair and magazine and head to Ocean View Beach to soak in a day of leisure!
+Cruise the Elizabeth River harbor aboard the American or Victory Rover, or learn to sail via Sail Nauticus.
+Spend some quiet time journeying along the Lafayette River with Norfolk Kayak Rentals.
+Finally, for unmatched water views, head to Grain—located on the fifth floor of Norfolk Hilton The Main—to enjoy a cold beverage on a rooftop beer garden.
+See more ways to enjoy the water here.

 Explore the Elizabeth River Trail

 Hop on a bike, walk or run along the Elizabeth River Trail, a 10.5-mile urban biking and pedestrian trail built on several former railroad right-of-ways.
 Spend the morning or afternoon exploring the waterfront and the historic Freemason District, Ghent and Chelsea neighborhoods.
-Along the way, you’ll pass Plum Point Park, Weynoke Bird Sanctuary, Hermitage Museum and Gardens and beautiful residential streets.
-For more things to do along the ERT click here.
+Along the way, you’ll pass Plum Point Park, Weyanoke Bird and Wildlife Sanctuary, Hermitage Museum and Gardens and beautiful residential streets.
+See more things to do along the ERT.